CrlsMrls/learning-notes/kubernetes/03-nodes.md

 # Nodes

 A node may be a virtual or physical machine, depending on the cluster.
-Each node is managed by the control plane and contains the services necessary to run Pods: `kubelet`, `kube-proxy` and a container runtime
+Each node is managed by the control plane and contains the services necessary to run Pods: `kubelet`, `kube-proxy` and a container runtime.

+Aliases: `nodes` and `no`

 - [Nodes](#nodes)
   - [Get information on nodes](#get-information-on-nodes)